Blood Ties (McKenzie novel): Part 1: London

 Theodore "Theo" Glassman is frustrated with his bodyguard, Roy, who is escorting him everywhere.
 When Theo accuses his mother of imagining a threat (which is why he has a bodyguard), Mrs. Glassman reluctantly agrees to tell him who is threatening his life.

 Meanwhile, Rachel Smith is annoyed with her parents for constantly comparing her to her dead sister, Rebecca, who was a star student and daughter.
 When Rachel receives on her phone a weird text message from her father, Richard, that says, "Goddess still safe in Heaven.
 Richard", she asks him about it and Richard tells her that he was supposed to send the message to somebody else, but refused to tell her anything further.

 Back in Theo's house, Mrs. Glassman reveals to him that his father, James Lawson, whom she had previously told her son was dead, is actually alive and in hiding from a highly extremist group called RAGE (Righteous Army Against Genetic Engineering).
 With the information he received from his mother, Theo searches for his father on the internet with the help of his best friend, Jake.
 He comes across an article that says that years ago, RAGE carried out a bombing of a genetic research clinic, which is where Theo's father worked.
 The article also mentions Elijah Lazio, 'the Gene Genie' and Richard Smith, who was at the birth of his daughter when he saw the bombing from the hospital window.
 Theo decides to find Richard's daughter to see if he can get any information from her father about his own father.
 He and Jake are able to work out how old she is and which school she goes to.

 As Rachel leaves school the next day, she meets up with Theo, who goes on to tell her that his father may have worked with her father and that he would like to see if Richard knew anything about James Lawson.
 Rachel agrees, so they both go to her house, where he asks Richard about the bombing of the research clinic.
 He looks terrified and denies it.
-Later, Theo gives Rachel his number and tells her to contact him if she gets anymore details.
+Later, Theo gives Rachel his number and tells her to contact him if she gets more details.

 Later on, Theo contacts his hacker friend, Max, who says that she is happy to help if needed.